-Greg Gershuny is the James E. Rogers Energy Fellow for the Aspen Institute Energy and Environment Program.
+Greg Gershuny is Managing Director and the James E. Rogers Energy Fellow for the Aspen Institute Energy and Environment Program.
 Greg’s work at the Aspen Institute includes the Annual Energy Policy Forum, the Forum on Global Energy Economy and Security, and the Clean Energy Forum.
 Prior to joining the Aspen Institute, Greg served as the Associate Director for the Office of Energy Policy and Systems Analysis (EPSA) at the Department of Energy, as well as Chief of Staff to Director of EPSA Melanie Kenderdine, from 2013 to 2015.
 From 2011 to 2013, Greg served as the Director of Energy and Environment at the White House Office of Presidential Personnel where he oversaw the Presidential appointment process for the energy and environment agencies as well as several White House Offices and a dozen boards and commissions.
 Greg also served as Confidential Assistant to the Associate Director for Science and Nobel Laureate Carl Wieman at the White House Office of Science and Technology Policy, where he worked on basic science R&D issues and science, technology, engineering, and math (STEM) education, and as an Associate for the White House National Economic Council.

 Authored by Greg